 The best you can try is a maxi dress updated with lacy accents or eye-catching print.
 For variety, a full-length jumpsuit can also give a standout style.
-Stay minimal, when it comes to hair, makeup and jewelry—light jewelry pieces with pearly accents is a timeless treasure.
+Stay minimal, when it comes to hair, makeup, and jewelry—light jewelry pieces with pearl accents is a timeless treasure.
 If you are on the beach, step out in state-of-the-art flats; for grassy ground, wedges would complete your look.

 We all wait for festive occasions (Christmas and other such holidays) desperately.
 Such occasions call for an outfit both fancy and fashionable.
 You can always wear a cocktail dress with a little bit of twisting.
 Sequined detailing on bright hues (green and red) with the addition of chic jewelry pieces is perfect for a night out on the town or a gathering with besties.

 Your first date is all about your first impression.
 Don’t fake it—try to stay as original as possible.
 Just be yourself with a flare of style.
-Skinny jeans with top class shirt or a trendy sweater are enough to sum up your personality.
+Skinny jeans with a top class shirt or a trendy sweater are enough, to sum up your personality.

 Dress Code for Country Club